Updated for 19 1/2 years January 4, 2014

 In April 2008, my friend Mike KC2EGL loaned me his TS-480SAT rig after he bought an Elecraft K-2 as his main rig.
 The 480 became my main rig until October 10, 2011, but I'm getting ahead of myself.
 More about that later.
 The 570 was relegated to backup or standby status where it remains to this day.
 The 480 gave me another band to play with - 6 meters.
 It was on that band that my 3rd QRO QSO happened.
 As with the 570, the power was set to 5 watts on all bands immediately.
 However, Mike and I missed setting the power on one of the three 6 meter positions.
 So my very first QSO with a VE2 station on 6 meters was done unaware by me at 100 watts.
 Before making another QSO there, I noticed the LED power meter was lighting up a whole lot more segments than it should, and I set the power correctly back to 5 watts.
 End of my QRO confessions.
 HI.

 My antennas consist of a 110 foot end fed random wire for 160-30M mostly in my attic with a short extension down to my tiny back yard, a 20M dipole in the attic, a 15M vertical dipole on the side of my house also used for 17 and 12M, a 10M sloping dipole on my porch roof, and a rotatable 6M dipole in my attic.
-The five antennas have been and are being used for all my QSO's other than a couple portable operations now and then.
+The five antennas have been and are being used for all my QSOs other than my occasional portable operations with Mike KC2EGL and/or Don K3RLL at the local Kittanning Community Park and a couple other locations.

 Although some days it was hard and took some time to find a QSO, the streak continued on and on.
 When my friend Mike, AB5XP answered my 30M CQ on April 30, 1997, that brought the streak to 1000 consecutive days.